0X-Havoc/0X-Havoc/README.md

 Here are some ideas to get you started:-->

-- 🔭 I’m currently working on my Penetration testing skills
+- 🔭 I’m currently working on my Cloud security skills
-- 🌱 I’m currently learning Cloud security
+- 🌱 Just a Offensive security person :)
 - 👯 I’m looking to collaborate on Bug Hunting
 - 📫 Twitter - https://twitter.com/0x_Havoc
 - ✨ Linkdin https://www.linkedin.com/in/himanshu-devli-3223051bb/